qzhongmun/React_Pros/Readme.txt

 then we get a server start, when we operate date by rest-client, data will not save but if we input "s", will create a snapshot db-1657394053801.json with all data control c : close server

+run
+json-server -h
+to find help, like how to change port
 -------------------------------------------------------------------------------------------------------------------------------
 rest-client: like postman, but can use in visual studio code have different environment, like guileon, test...